New York Fashion Week: Attendance

-No "official" New York Fashion Week
+Trademark

-In spite of CFDA's claim to run the "official" New York Fashion Week calendar, and as further purported by publications such as Women's Wear Daily, it has been pointed out in publications such as The Fashion Law that CFDA has "little, in any, legal rights in the NYFW name".
+The Council of Fashion Designers of America (CFDA) claims to run the "official" New York Fashion Week calendar, as further purported by publications such as Women's Wear Daily.
+In spite of this, it has been pointed out in publications such as The Fashion Law that CFDA has "little, in any, legal rights in the NYFW name".
 Therefore, trademark rights remain unclear, at best.

-Trademark litigation

 In 2013, Fashion Week Inc., founded by business executive Trisha Paravas, registered the trademarks "New York Fashion Week", "NYFW" and "NYFW The Runway Shows" to use in conjunction with the production of its consumer-based fashion shows after realizing the current slate of New York Fashion Shows were invitation-only and designed for industry professionals and media.

 Trisha Paravas launched bi-yearly shows in December 2013 and initially called them "New York Fashion Shows".
 After her first few shows drew increasing interest, she decided to rebrand it.
 At the time, Paravas claimed there was no trademark filed for "New York Fashion Week", and filed for "New York Fashion Week" trademark, along with the abbreviation "NYFW".

-The Council of Fashion Designers of America (CFDA) lacked registrations for the "New York Fashion Week" trademarks, and tried to cancel Fashion Week Inc's registrations.
+The CFDA lacked registrations for the "New York Fashion Week" trademarks, and tried to cancel Fashion Week Inc's registrations.
 Nonetheless, the CFDA was unsuccessful in its effort to have Fashion Week, Inc.'s "New York Fashion Week" trademark cancelled.

 On June 28, 2016, Fashion Week Inc. and its CEO Trisha Paravas filed a lawsuit for $10 million against CFDA and WME-IMG for trademark counterfeiting, trademark infringement, false designation of origin, dilution, and unfair competition.

 On August 12, 2016, the court denied Paravas and Fashion Week Inc.'s motion for a preliminary injunction.
 Judge Koeltl held that although Fashion Week, Inc. does have rights in the New York Fashion Week trademark, those rights are "limited" to "online entertainment ticket agency sales".
 On the other hand, the court held that the CFDA and WME IMG enjoy rights in the mark for the "broad ambit of organizing and producing fashion shows".